MichalMoudry/mrf-workflow-service/README.md

 - /.github
 - **/repository_assets** - A folder with assets for this repository and not assets for this service.

+## Deployment process
+This section describes the deployment process of this service.

 ## Getting started

 ## Used technologies